 I often receive questions about tinnitus from patients, so I’ve compiled the most common questions, which I will answer in this blog.

-A. Tinnitus is when you hear sounds that don’t really exist.
+A. Tinnitus is when you hear sounds that don’t exist.
 Patients will describe a ringing, buzzing, whooshing, ticking, or humming noise – and sometimes they can hear a combination of these sounds.

 Rest assured, tinnitus is not an illness in itself, but a symptom of something else.
 Contrary to popular belief, it doesn’t cause deafness, although people with hearing loss may experience tinnitus – even if they are completely deaf.